Min-Chih/Fetch-practice/README.md

 # Fetch-practice

-This practice is made on September 22 2022 to review and improve my skills with fetching data from an external API.
+This practice aims at reviewing and improving my skills with fetching data from an external API.

 # Features
-- Used GIPHY API for the APP
+- Used GIPHY API for the APP ➡️ [GIPHY docs](https://developers.giphy.com/docs/sdk)
-- Users can search and GIFs they are intereested in
+- Users can search any GIFs they are intereested in
 - Learn new topic regarding AJAX (refreshing the page with basic elements such as search bar still remaining on the page)